jizhang-cmu/autonomy_stack_mecanum_wheel_platform/README.md

 To launch the system with route planner or exploration planner, use the command lines below.
 Follow the same procedures as in the Simulation Setup section to operate the system.

-For route planner:
+For system with route planner:
 ```
 ./system_real_robot_with_route_planner.sh
 ```
-For exploration planner:
+For system with exploration planner:
 ```
 ./system_real_robot_with_exploration_planner.sh
 ```